 In 1956, the Suez Canal crisis in Egypt began and we fled to a new destination: Birmingham, England.
 There I spent my coming of age years, and at the age of 14, inspired by a school friend of mine, I started doing ballroom dancing.

-We hit a home run and we appeared on Broadway, in a musical called Grand Hotel and that’s where things really took off.
-That lifted the money worry off my shoulders and I decided to make hay while the sun shined.
+We hit a home run and we appeared on Broadway, in a musical called Grand Hotel.
+That’s where things really took off.
+It lifted the money worry off my shoulders and I decided to make hay while the sun shined.
 I volunteered as a ballroom teacher at a school.
 That was the flying start of Dancing Classrooms.

 CBS television came and filmed children in one of our schools for a six minute news segment.
 Two weeks later I got a call from the producer Diane Nabatoff, and she told me she wanted to make a movie about my work with underprivileged children in New York.
 It was called Take the lead and it starred Antonio Banderas.